-Magistrate Courts - Civil Side (any cases not criminal, traffic or juvenile):
+Magistrate Courts - Civil Side (including Family and any other cases not criminal, traffic or juvenile):

-22. New trials:

-(i) Subject to sub paragraphs (ii) and (iii) below, new trials in civil, family and other non-criminal cases will continue to be suspended until 7 December, 2020 or such other date as fixed by the Chief Justice by Notice.
+21. Trials:

-(ii) Civil, family and other non-criminal cases which are certified as urgent by the Chief Magistrate or the Deputy Chief Magistrate may be filed in the Magistrates Court in New Providence and will be fixed for hearing by the assigned Magistrate.

-(iii) Civil, family and other non-criminal cases which are certified as urgent by the Deputy Chief Magistrate or a Magistrate may be filed in the Magistrates Court in Freeport, Grand Bahama and will be fixed for hearing by the assigned Magistrate.

-(iv) Persons wishing to file a new civil, family or other non-criminal case in the Magistrates Court under sub-paragraphs (ii) or (iii) above should print and complete the requisite Form from the Judiciary's website at www.bahamasjudiciary.com prior to arriving at the Magistrates Court Complex to file the case.
-The Forms together with Guidance Notes are available on the Home page of the website under the section named 'Useful FORMS.'
+- (i) Civil, family and other non-criminal trials in New Providence have now resumed in all Magistrates Courts and will continue to be heard by In-Person Hearings.
+The suspension of all such trials in Grand Bahama and Abaco has been lifted and such trials have resumed in the Magistrates Court in those islands.
+Those trials will continue to be heard by In-Person Hearings subject to physical distancing and other public health protocols. - (ii) All new civil, family and other non-criminal cases may now be filed in the Magistrates Court in New Providence and when filed will be served and fixed for hearing. - (iii) All civil, family and other non-criminal cases may now be filed in the Magistrates Court in Freeport, Grand Bahama and in Abaco and when filed will be served and fixed for hearing. - (iv) Persons wishing to file a new civil, family or other non-criminal case in the Magistrates Court under sub-paragraphs (ii) or (iii) above should print and complete the requisite Form from the Judiciary's website at www.bahamasjudiciary.com prior to arriving at the Magistrates Court Complex to file the case.
+The Forms together with Guidance Notes are available on the Home page of the website under the section named 'Useful FORMS.' - 22.
+Family Court Payments can be made and funds received in (i) New Providence at the Cashier counter in the Magistrates Court from 9:30 a.m.
+4:00 p.m. (ii) Grand Bahama in the Magistrates Court between 9:30 a.m.
+4:00 p.m. and (iii) Abaco, Marsh Harbour in the Magistrates Court between 9:30 a.m.
+3:00 p.m.
+All enquiries relating to the payment or receipt of monies in the Family Court should be made to the Court Administrator in the Magistrates Court either by email to alphanette.grant@courts.gov.bs or letter delivered to her office.

-23. Part heard matters in civil, family and other non-criminal cases scheduled to continue on a date prior to 7 December, 2020 (or such other date as may be fixed by the Chief Justice by Notice) are adjourned to a date to be fixed by the presiding Magistrate PROVIDED that hearings in such matters certified to be urgent by the Chief Magistrate or Deputy Chief Magistrate (or a S&C Magistrate in Grand Bahama) may be conducted by the assigned Magistrate.

-24. Family Court - Payments can be made and funds received in (i) New Providence at the Cashier counter in the Magistrates Court from 9:30 a.m. - 4:00 p.m. (ii) Grand Bahama in the Magistrates Court between 9:30 a.m. - 4:00 p.m. and (iii) Abaco, Marsh Harbour in the Magistrates Court between 9:30 a.m. - 3:00 p.m.